 Is the Charge from Roku?

-• If you see a different name, the charge isn't from Roku.
-Contact your bank for more information.
+If the charge is listed under a different name, it’s not from Roku.
+In that case, contact your bank for more details.

 Is it a Subscription from Another Streaming Service?